 Around the camp look for Jeremy in his bright blue golf cart or find him in the office.
 During the week of Camp Meeting, his favorite place to be is in the RV park early in the morning, smelling campfires from the night before, drinking coffee, and praying for the families at Camp.

-Mick oversees day-to-day operations and plans camp-sponsored events and activities.
-He spends a good bit of time in the office but could be anywhere on the grounds, often on a lawn mower.
-He enjoys interacting with guests and has found it spiritually enriching to connect with people of different denominations.
+Mick has recently minimized his position at the camp, but we are happy to have him head up some of his favorite projects.
+He will continue to program the Trout Derby and will always be in charge of all things fireworks.
+He enjoys interacting with guests when he is on the grounds and has found it spiritually enriching to connect with people of different denominations.
 He’s been a believer since a child and has had several times of rededicating and refocusing his life.

 When not at work, Mick enjoys spending time with his family.
 There’s Jen, his wife of 20 years who he met in high school, and his two daughters.
 What he’s most looking forward to over the next several years is watching his girls grow up and make lives of their own.
 Mick also enjoys hunting and camping.
 His favorite place at Roxbury is sitting around the fire ring at his campsite (#390).